mygethub-99/mygamefinal/README.md

   * Method:'POST'
   * Parameters:'how_hard, user_name'
   * Returns:Message returns a status of game for canceled_game, game_over, message, survived, urlsafe_key, and user_name, telling user to prepare to test your survival skills.

-### List of api.py module functions.

-query_user decorator used for user query in various modules

-create_user creates a new user in GAE

-new_game creates a new game for a user, sets up the welcome email in taskqueue

-cancel_game ends a game

-get_user_game gives a status of a users game

-craftItemNew is the module used to craft an item to survive

-checkInventory will check the inventory for a single item that belongs to a user

-_inventlist sets up a new inventory for a user

-howtoCraft give a listing of how to craft each item

-gameHistory provides a listing of each move made by a player for a particular game

-get_user_ranking gives a list of each player and their ranking if the user has a score to rank

-scores provides the scores for a variable number of players pulled